petoulemonde/petoulemonde.github.io/docs/index.md

-# Welcome to the Pierre-Etienne's data science portfolio
+# Welcome to Pierre-Etienne's data science portfolio

-## Who am I ?
+## My journey

-I'm a pharmacist by training, but above all I'm passionate about data science in all its facets: from EDA with table description packages to visualization using the latest web technologies, via modeling including AI.
+I'm a pharmacist, but above all I'm passionate about data science in all its facets: from EDA with table description packages to visualization using the latest web technologies, via modeling including AI.

-## My actuals projects
+## Current projects

 To catalog all the open data available in France, I maintain a catalog of open data in France (the site is in French).

 Link : [https://petoulemonde.github.io/catalogue-open-data-sante](https://petoulemonde.github.io/catalogue-open-data-sante)

-## My previous projects
+## Previous projects
 Projects are sorted from most recent to oldest.

 ### Data science projects